British Virgin Islands: Education

-The British Virgin Islands operates several government schools as well as private schools.
+The British Virgin Islands operates several government schools.
+Private schools also operate.
 There is also a community college, H. Lavity Stoutt Community College, that is located on the eastern end of Tortola.
 This college was named after Lavity Stoutt, the first Chief Minister of the British Virgin Islands.
 There remains segregation in the school system; while BVIslander and Belonger children make up a significant proportion of pupils in private schools, Non-Belongers are prohibited from attending government schools.
 It is extremely common for students from the British Virgin Islands to travel overseas for secondary and tertiary education, either to the University of the West Indies, or to colleges and universities in either the United Kingdom, United States or Canada.
 Coaching in certain sports, such as athletics, squash and football is of a high level.

 The literacy rate in the British Virgin Islands is high at 98%.

 There is a University of the West Indies Open campus in the territory and a Marine Science educational facility.